 Two DCTC students, Patricia Dunlap and Susan Prom, honored at Phi Theta Kappa event

-Susan Prom, a student in the Executive and Administrative Assistant program, and Patricia Dunlap, a student in the Supervisory Management program at Dakota County Technical College were honored Wednesday, March 3, 2010, at the All-Minnesota Academic Team Celebration at the Royal Cliff in Eagan, Minn.
+Susan Prom, a student in the Executive and Administrative Assistant program, and Patricia Dunlap, a student in the Supervisory Leadership program at Dakota County Technical College were honored Wednesday, March 3, 2010, at the All-Minnesota Academic Team Celebration at the Royal Cliff in Eagan, Minn.

 Standing out at DCTC not only for their exemplary scholarship, but also for their campus and community involvement, Dunlap and Prom are two members of a prestigious and scholarly group that includes 40 students from 21 two-year colleges from across Minnesota.